 Dystopian visions of our ecological future are extremely popular these days.
 But many of these dystopias foster fear, despondency and hopelessness about the fate of our planet.
 Apocalyptic environmental scenarios often encourage survival modes, promoting violence and laissez-faire individualism along the way.
 They claim to be “realistic,” but actually train us into accepting the inevitability of a catastrophic, earth-ending future.
 I think this makes people very susceptible to manipulation, especially by certain corporate interests and their political allies.
 Despairing and depressed about what’s in store for us—or focused on how to be “tough guys” in a bleak future—how can we reasonably take on the climate politics of the present?

 The answer is not simply to generate mawkish “counter-utopias.”
 Climate change involves facing the facts and taking responsibility where we can.
 But I think it also entails imagining a thriving future and taking steps toward it.
 What kinds of narratives, then, might feed “thriving imagining”?
 What kinds of music?
 Art?
 Poetry?
 Films?
 Stories?
 As one reviewer of my work put it: how do we think through what it might look like to translate our eco-activism into imaginative art forms?

 My current work weaves together historical fiction, the concept of a sentient landscape, and a new literary genre called the ecogothic.
 Given that our conceptions of the past profoundly shape how we envision what lies ahead, I feel historical fiction has a unique and important role to play in imagining a flourishing…sentient…future.

-Hilary is also a professor of cultural anthropology at the University of Toronto where she teaches courses on the anthropology-of-animals, cultural-approaches-to-nature, and multi-species ethnography.
+Hilary Scharper is a Canadian novelist and a professor at the University of Toronto where she teaches courses on animals, multispecies ethnography, culture and nature.